-UPDATE 1-Emirates seeks laptop ban reprieve with new U.S. travel security measures
+UPDATE 2-Emirates seeks laptop ban reprieve with new U.S. travel security measures

 flights to the United States from the Middle East.

-Lifting the ban would be a welcome reprieve for Emirates
+Lifting the ban would be a welcome reprieve for Middle East

-which has seen demand to the United States fall under travel
+carrier which have seen demand to the United States weakened by

-restrictions imposed by President Donald Trump's administration.
+travel restrictions imposed by President Donald Trump's

 "We welcome the U.S. Department of Homeland Security’s